Data Privacy and Security

 This privacy policy will explain which of your data we process, and for what purpose.

 The following information applies to Rheinwerk Publishing’s web shop at www.sap-press.com, and all websites and mobile apps provided or operated by Rheinwerk Publishing.
-It extends to the use of our websites and apps via PC, smart phone, and tablet, as well as to all other internet-enabled, mobile, or stationary devices.
+It extends to the use of our websites and apps via PC, smartphone, and tablet, as well as to all other internet-enabled, mobile, or stationary devices.

 The processing of your personal data is entirely based on applicable legal regulation, in particular the General Data Protection Regulation (EU 2016/679, hereafter referred to as GDPR) and the California Consumer Privacy Act (hereafter referred to as CCPA).

 Please take a few moments to consider the following information.
 We hope for your understanding that this policy will need to be amended when new legal requirements go into effect or new technology is implemented in our sites and apps.
+We recommend, therefore, to review this policy from time to time.

 Download as PDF